"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 "You need to get Edward out of class, right now!"

 "No, Edward's going to kill someone.
-I can't believe I didn't see this sooner.
 You need to get him out right now.
-I'll call Rose and get you too to take him home.
+I'll call Rose as well, but you're stronger, you can control him-you need to get him out.
 Go!"

 Without argument, I strode to the door.